bunion removal treatment surgery minimally invasive

 When can i wear high heels after bunion correction surgery?

-Immediately after bunion correction surgery you will be required to wear a specalised orthopaedic shoe.
-Your surgeon will let you know post-procedure when you can stop wearing this and go back to wearing your usual shoes which is usually around 25 days post procedure.
+Immediately after bunion correction surgery, you will be required to wear a specialised orthopaedic shoe.
+Your surgeon will let you know post-procedure when you can stop wearing this and go back to wearing your usual shoes which is usually around 30 days post-procedure.

 Full aftercare advice will be provided to you by your surgeon after your procedure.